Tetany is a medical condition that leads to painful muscle contractions. It typically begins in the jaw and then progresses to the rest of the body.

 Tetany is a medical condition consisting of the involuntary contraction of muscles that leads to painful muscle cramps, larynx, and sensory disturbances.
-It is caused by low blood calcium levels or electrolyte imbalance.
+It is caused by low blood calcium levels or electrolyte imbalance in the body.
 High magnesium or calcium supplements can reduce the occurrence of Tetany.

 It is a disorder with a highly variable clinical presentation.
 It includes enhanced neuromuscular activity and associated sensory disturbance.
 These spasms occur due to a sudden decrease in calcium levels in the blood, which is essential for proper muscle function.
 The condition can affect any muscle in the body, but it typically affects the hands, feet, and face.

-The increased excitability of the peripheral nerves is due to either low serum calcium (true hypocalcemia denotes a decrease in the ionized calcium level even though the total serum calcium level may be expected) or alkalosis in which the proportion of the serum calcium in the ionized form is decreased.
+The increased excitability of the peripheral nerves is due to either low serum calcium levels or alkalosis (excess alkali in the body).

-Manifest Tetany: Manifest Tetany refers to a more severe form of Tetany in which the symptoms are more pronounced and may include muscle cramps, spasms, and contractions, as well as tremors, muscle weakness, and twitching.
+Manifest Tetany refers to a more severe form of Tetany in which the symptoms are more pronounced and may include muscle cramps, spasms, and contractions, as well as tremors, muscle twitching and weakness.
 The symptoms include numbness around the mouth and prickling of the hands and feet.

 Symptoms of Tetany